ripcdoc/virtualmin-domains-expiry-monitor/README.md

 ## Configuration

+### Setting Up the Environment File
-Before running the script, set up the `.env` file with the following variables:
+Before running the script, ensure the `.env` file is correctly set up with the variables listed below.

+**Warning:** Ensure that the `.env` file is not exposed publicly as it contains sensitive information like API keys and email credentials.

 ```env
 # Webmin server URLs (comma-separated)